-Chittenden, a Republican, was the representative for New York's 3rd congressional district from 1877 to 1881.
+Chittenden was the representative for New York’s 3rd congressional district and was a Republican.
+He served from 1877 to 1881.

 From Feb 1874 to Mar 1881, Chittenden missed 619 of 1,381 roll call votes, which is 44.8%.
 This is much worse than the median of 27.1% among the lifetime records of representatives serving in Mar 1881.
 The chart below reports missed votes over time.